-In 2017, the Unifour Foundation Endowment will award over $240,000 in grants in Alexander, Burke, Caldwell, and Catawba counties.
+In 2019, the Unifour Foundation Endowment will award grants in Alexander, Burke, Caldwell, and Catawba counties.
 Funding supports a broad range of purposes to meet local needs that include education, human services, basic needs, arts, historical preservation, health, recreation, youth development, environment and animal welfare.

 The Unifour Foundation is especially interested in applications that highlight collaboration and partnerships or demonstrate an opportunity to achieve significant impact on the Catawba Valley.
-Larger grant amounts may be considered for applications that benefit multiple partners, and/or unique approaches to addressing education and substance abuse prevention/recovery in the Catawba Valley region.
+Larger grant amounts may be considered for applications that benefit multiple partners, and/or unique approaches to addressing early childhood education and substance abuse.

 For details about program requirements and the application process, click here.